simonmichael/hledger/hledger-lib/hledger_journal.m4.md

   or 180 days from today.

 where "today" means the current date at report time.
-The "later of" rule ensures that forecast transactions do not overlap normal transactions in time;
+The "later of" rule ensures that by default forecast transactions do not overlap normal transactions in time;
 they will begin only after normal transactions end.
+If you wish to use your own forecast period, you can provied it via `--forecast=PERIODICEXPR`.

 Forecasting can be useful for estimating balances into the future, and experimenting with different scenarios.